Logically2ed/NICUWatch/DesignDocuments/userStories.md

 ### About

-As a user I want to find the *
+As a user I want to know what diagnosis means and where i can find beter resources to understand how this will affect my baby.*

-### Add Trail Report
+### Error Reporting

-As a registered user, I want to be able to add trail reports for a trail so that others will know the current conditions.*
+As a concerned guardian, I want to be able to report things that i dont like about my childs care or if i find a discrepency in a diagnosis.

 ### Add Trail